Sdaas/spring-cloud-stream/README.md

 ```
 long initialInterval = 5000;	// initial interval in milliseconds
-double multiplier = 2.0;		// so retries will be done after 5, 10, 20, 40, 60 second interval
+double multiplier = 2.0;		// retries will be done after 5, 10, 20, 40, 60 second interval
 long maxInterval = 30 * 1000L;  // maximum wait time between two retries.
-This will hence cap it to 5, 10, 20, 30, 30
+                                // This will hence be capped to to 5, 10, 20, 30, 30
 long maxElapsedTime = 80 * 1000L;  // no retry will be done after this much time has elapsed
 ```
-will lead to a maximum of 5 retries (i.e. 6 attempts) with a pause of 5, 10, 20, 30, and 30 seconds between pauses.
+will lead to a maximum of 5 retries (i.e. 6 attempts) with a pause of 5, 10, 20, 30, and 30 seconds between retries.

+## Reference
-## RetryTemplate
+### RetryTemplate

 See the Spring Cloud Stream documentation on [Retry Template and Backoff](https://cloud.spring.io/spring-cloud-static/spring-cloud-stream/3.0.6.RELEASE/reference/html/spring-cloud-stream.html#_retry_template_and_retrybackoff)